Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part I: Problem Formulation and More: Introduction

+Though the information theory problems above usually involve more than four random variables, and the corresponding faces are of dimension higher than $2$, following the characterizations of extreme rays. i.e., $1$-dimensional faces containing matroid \cite{CCB21,CCB22,CCB24}, and $2$-dimensional faces of $\Gamma_3$ \cite{matus2005piecewise,chen2012characterizing}, in this series of two papers, we characterize entropy functions on the $2$-dimensional faces of $\Gamma_4$, which may serve as stepping stones to the general cases of this problem.

-In this paper, we characterize entropy functions on the $2$-dimensional faces of $\Gamma_4$.
-We enumerate all $59$ types of $2$-dimensional faces of $\Gamma_4$ by an algorithm and characterize $27$ types of them.
-Among the $27$ types of faces, $13$ types are all-entropic ones, the characterization of $10$ types can be obtained by the $2$ types of non-trivial faces of $\Gamma_3$ characterized in \cite{matus2005piecewise} and \cite{chen2012characterizing}.
-The remaining $4$ types are non-trivial, though the shape of entropy functions on one of them is the same as the one in \cite{chen2012characterizing}.
-Proofs of some of the theorems adopt the bipartite graph colorling technique in \cite{matus2005piecewise}.
-However, as the number of the random variables becomes four, we color bipartite graphs by two color systems or color a tripartite graph.
-These coloring systems implicitly contain some new combinatorial structures, which will be discussed in more detail in the journal version of this paper \cite{LCC24}.
+In Part I, \rv{we first characterize entropy functions on extreme rays containing integer polymatroids $\hat{U}_{2,5}$ and $\hat{U}_{3,5}$ (see Subsection} \mrv{\ref{fpc}} \rv{for the definition), which cannot be find in any existing literatures.} We then enumerate all $59$ types of $2$-dimensional faces of $\Gamma_4$ by an algorithm and completely characterize $49$ types of them.
+Among them, $13$ types are all-entropic faces, while $7$ are non-entropic ones\rv{\footnote{\rv{By} \mrv{\cite{matuvs1995a, matuvs1995b, matu1999conditional}}, \rv{all $2$-dimensional faces containing V\'amos ray $V_8$ are non-entropic, and they are also all of the $2$-dimensional faces crosscut by Zhang-Yeung, or any other non-Shannon-type inequalities.}}}.
+The characterization of $17$ types can be obtained by the $2$ types of non-trivial faces of $\Gamma_3$ characterized in \cite{matus2005piecewise} and \cite{chen2012characterizing}.
+Of the $22$ types of non-trivial faces, $12$ will be characterized in Part I. The primary technique we adopt to characterize these non-trivial faces is the graph-coloring in \cite{matus2005piecewise}.
+For a $3$-dimensional random vector $(X_i,i\in N_3)$, if $X_1$ and $X_2$ are independent, and $X_3$ is a function of $(X_1,X_2)$, $X_1$ and $X_2$ can be considered distributed on the two sets of vertices $\mc{X}_1$ and $\mc{X}_2$ of a bipartite graph with edges those $(x_1,x_2)$ such that $p(x_1,x_2)>0$, and these edges are colored by $x_3\in \mc{X}_3$.
+In our work, when the number of the random variables becomes four, we color bipartite graphs by two color systems or color a tripartite graph by one color system.

+The remaining $10$ cases of faces will be characterized in Part II \cite{LCC2024part2} of the two-paper series.
+Among them, $8$ faces are fully and $2$ are partially characterized.
+This part has a more combinatorial flavour.
+All integer polymatroid with rank exceeding $1$ contained by an extreme ray will be associated a combinatorial structure.
+Then the entropy functions on $2$-dimensional faces containing $2$ such extreme rays breed new combinatorial-design structures, generalizing corresponding combinatorial structures in both extreme rays.
+These structures can also be considered as generalizations of $\rm VOA$s introduced in \cite{CCB21,CCB22}.